Zum Hauptinhalt springen

 True Toads

-True Toads, family Bufonidae, are a cosmopolitan group of amphibians commonly known for their distinctive dry, warty skin and parotoid glands behind their eyes, which secrete a milky toxin as a defense mechanism.
+True toads (family Bufonidae) form a cosmopolitan group of amphibians best known for their characteristically dry, warty skin and the prominent parotoid glands behind the eyes, which secrete a milky toxin as a defense mechanism.
+In many languages, the word “toad” is commonly applied to any warty, stout-bodied frog.
+Scientifically, however, Bufonidae refers only to true toads—a taxonomic group defined by a unique set of shared derived anatomical features.

-Many Bornean bufonids are lowland species, but some may ascend the highlands.
-In fact, Ansonia fuliginea, has the highest elevational distribution of all Bornean frogs, reaching >3.000 m asl on Gunung Kinabalu, Sabah.
+Although many Bornean bufonids are associated with lowland habitats, several species extend into the highlands.
+Ansonia fuliginea holds the record for the highest elevational distribution of any Bornean frog, occurring above 3,000 m a.s.l. on Gunung Kinabalu, Sabah.